NickP-real/fast-graduation-FrontEnd/README.md

 # Fast Graduation Frontend

-This is only frontend part of the "Fast Graduation" project using Nextjs This project is a term project of 204361 Software Engineering, Chiang Mai University, Thailand
+This is only frontend part of the "Fast Graduation" project using Nextjs.
+This project is a term project of 204361 Software Engineering, Chiang Mai University, Thailand

 ## Requirement

-Docker compose repository for the api, backend data
+- Docker compose repository for the api, backend data

 ```bash
 git clone --recursive "https://github.com/Touutae-lab/FastGraduation-DockerCompose.git"
 ```

+- Node version 16.15.1 or newer
+- pnpm

 ## Getting Started